OwnZones/efp/efp_golang/readme.txt

-add libefp.a to the linux or darwin arhitecture and elastic_frame_protocol_c_api.h to this folder then the Golang example compiles.
+add libefp.a to the linux or darwin arhitecture (efp_libs/darwin or efp_libs/linux) and elastic_frame_protocol_c_api.h to this folder then the Golang example compiles.
 Expected output ->

 Allocating : 10023 bytes for embedded data + payload
 Send Fragment.